lfsimoes/mars_express__esn/README.md

 ### Publications ###

 The competition led to the scientific publications listed below.
 The first, by the organizers, describes the problem.
 The second describes the winning team's approach.
+The third, again by the organizers, describes the operational model developed for the Mars Express Orbiter, based on insights gained through analysis of the different models submitted to the competition.

 * Lucas, L., & Boumghar, R. (2017).
 [Machine Learning for Spacecraft Operations Support - The Mars Express Power Challenge][pub1].
 In *2017 6th International Conference on Space Mission Challenges for Information Technology (SMC-IT)* (pp. 82-87).
 IEEE. [available [on ResearchGate][pub1_rg]]
 * Breskvar, M., Kocev, D., Levatic, J. *et al.* (2017).
 [Predicting Thermal Power Consumption of the Mars Express Satellite with Machine Learning][pub2].
 In *2017 6th International Conference on Space Mission Challenges for Information Technology (SMC-IT)* (pp. 88-93).
 IEEE.
+* Boumghar, R., Lucas, L., and Donati, A. (2018).
+[Machine Learning in Operations for the Mars Express Orbiter][pub3].
+In *15th International Conference on Space Operations (SpaceOps 2018)*.
+AIAA 2018-2551.